comgen/marylandPlot/README.md

 # marylandPlot
-A webpage with functionality for interactively plotting the maryland dataset.
+A webpage with functionality for interactively plotting the maryland dataset (cortex and corpus callosum)